 At the conclusion of this activity, participants should be able to:

-This program is supported by educational grants from Gilead Sciences, Janssen Therapeutics, and ViiV.
+This program is supported by educational grants from Gilead Sciences and ViiV Healthcare.

 inPractice offers physicians AMA PRA Category 1 CreditTM for participation in this individual Internet point-of-care activity.
 Physicians may claim 0.5 credits per search.
 To claim point-of-care (PoC) CME credit through inPractice, eligible physicians must complete the following steps: